ryan-mcclue/musings/ble-embedded.md

 TODO: amplifiers, e.g. class-D etc. MEMs accelerometers for vibration detection in cars

 Analog LED is single colour
-Digital LED allows controlling each colour separately.
-This is done through an LED chip (think WS2812B LED chip for NeoPixel)
+Digital LED allows controlling each colour separately (so, a.k.a e.g addressable APA102 LEDs) This is done through an LED chip (think WS2812B LED chip for NeoPixel)

 A channel in a sensor is quantity measured.
 So an acceleration sensor could have 3 channels, 1 for each axes